Skip to contents

 sort_asc

-(logical) If TRUE, the results will be sorted in ascending order.
-If FALSE, the results will be sorted in descending order.
+Logical: (default = TRUE) If TRUE, sort the results in ascending order.
+If FALSE, sort them in descending order.

 ...